MinetestForFun/mysql_auth/README.md

-# mysql_auth
+# MySQL Authentication

 Plug Minetest's auth mechanism into a MySQL database.

-# Configuration
+## Configuration

 First, if mod security is enabled (`secure.enable_security = true`), this mod must be added as a trusted mod (in the `secure.trusted_mods` config entry).
 There is **no** other solution to make it work under mod security.

-By default `mysql_auth` doesn't run in singleplayer.
+By default, `mysql_auth` doesn't run in singleplayer.
 This can be overriden by setting `mysql_auth.enable_singleplayer` to `true`.

 Configuration may be done as regular Minetest settings entries, or using a config file, allowing